-An evacuation is implemented under conditions when it is no longer safe for students, faculty, and staff to remain in a building or a specific area in a building.
+An evacuation is implemented when conditions are no longer safe for students, faculty, and staff to remain in a building or a specific area in a building.
 This requires occupants to move out and away from a building to a designated rally point or out and away from a specific area within a building.
 It is most commonly used when there is a suspected fire or related emergency condition in a building.